Lpwlk/ReadmeEngine/README.md

 ## &nbsp;&nbsp; Roadmap

-- [ ] Update .gitignore & clean repo before next commit
+- [x] Update .gitignore & clean repo before next commit
-- [ ] Implementation of one-line prompts for section selects [canceled because not efficient]
+- [x] Implementation of one-line prompts for section selects [canceled because not efficient]
-- [ ] Implement details tag option for foldable content creation in content creation mode
+- [x] Implement details tag option for foldable content creation in content creation mode
-- [ ] Full command coverage test w/ .svg output generation for CLI rendering validation alongside
+- [x] Full command coverage test w/ .svg output generation for CLI rendering validation alongside
 - [ ] Add block-comments under major methods of both Markdown & Section objects
-- [ ] Define clear styles names for each contexts & specific elements
+- [x] Define clear styles names for each contexts & specific elements
-- [ ] Include/update styles in every console outputs
+- [x] Include/update styles in every console outputs
-- [ ] Define & update external methods availability for external templating use
+- [ ] Define external methods availability for external templating use & update accordingly
+- [ ] Reference every available methods for the end-user w/ descrition in Usage > Templating
 - [ ] Write unit tests for every methods externally available in /tests
-- [ ] Reference every available methods for the end-user w/ descrition in Usage > Templating

 ## &nbsp;&nbsp; Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change and in which way you would like to to it.
+For major changes, please fell free to open an issue first to discuss what you would like to change and in which way you would like to to it.

 ## &nbsp;&nbsp; License